zhouhao0605/demo-symuvia/README.md

 # Demo on SymuVia API

 This demo is an example on how to access the `SymuVia` API from the basics.
 The structure contains two folders: `darwin`  for MacOS and `windows` for windows platforms.

+The demo file [simulation_test.py](simulation_test.py) is a file containing necessary instructions to launch the script in a MacOS platform.
+In order to modify to windows just change the value `darwin` by `windows` and the value `libSymuVia.dylib` by `SymuVia.dll`

+**Note**: Use absolute paths when importing the shared library.

 ## Loading `SymuVia` in Python